joshdavham/joshdavham/README.md

 - my other interests are in startups, data science and software development (in that order)

-- and I'm currently on a career break learning webdev and Japanese ...see you in 2024! ✌️
+- and I'm currently on a career break learning full stack web dev and Japanese ...see you in 2024! ✌️